Children's Book Art

 The late 20th and early 21st centuries brought diversification in both style and cultural representation.
 Quentin Blake's kinetic ink drawings became inseparable from Roald Dahl's stories.
 Chris Van Allsburg's dreamlike "The Polar Express" (1985) brought cinematic realism to picture books.
 Contemporary illustrators like Christian Robinson and Yuyi Morales bring diverse cultural perspectives and innovative mixed-media techniques, keeping the picture book one of the most vital art forms.

-Key Children's Book Artists
+Key Children's Book artists

 Randolph Caldecott